michaelconnor00/dev-workflow-utils/README.rst

   "psql_host": ["psql -U postgres -h my_container"]

 Using the command wrapper tool, the command is executed by ``cw psql_host``.
 Where the key name from the json object is the command name.
+Please note the commands defined in commands.json must be platform compatible.
+That means they should be compatible with your operatins system.

 Here is an example of a command that wraps two seperate commands: